gadamc/edwexample/README.md

 #### New documents

-First, upload some example documents to the database.
+First, open a terminal and upload some example documents to the database.

     python make_metadata.py 2  # uploads 2 documents